-Tables are to be shared by all designers.
-You may not set up your game and/or marketing materials on a table and occupy it for hours on end.
-If you camp by yourself in a virtual table voice channel for an extended period of time, we reserve the right to ask you to return to the “looking for a game” text channels to find a playtest to participate in.
+You may not sit alone in a Table voice channel with your digital prototype loaded up waiting for players to join you.
+If you camp by yourself in a Table voice channel for an extended period of time, an Organizer or Moderator will ask you to return to the LFG Voice channel to find a playtest to participate in.

-All of the server space at Protospiel is designated for playtesting tabletop games and general conversation in service to making the presented prototypes the best games they can be.
-Do not conduct any sales transactions within the server or approach other attendees with sales pitches for products or services.
+All of the activity in the server during Protospiel Online convention weekends is centered around playtesting tabletop games and general conversation in service to making the presented prototypes the best games they can be.
+Do not conduct any sales transactions or approach other attendees with sales pitches for products or services.

-Protospiel Online may enlist sponsors to help create the best event experience possible.
-We will choose sponsors we feel support the designers and projects presented at Protospiel.
-Negotiating a sponsorship with the organizers is the only way to get offers posted in our read-only partners channel.
+Protospiel Online may enlist sponsors and partners to help create the best event experience possible.
+We will choose sponsors and partners we feel support the designers and projects presented at Protospiel.
+Joining as a sponsor or partner is the only way to get offers posted in our read-only partners channel.

 Marketing materials such as links shared to your projects are allowed at Protospiel Online as long as these links are not over-shared (spammed) in any text channel and are not used in an invasive way.

 For example, going from table to table to share a link or posting the same link multiple times to the general text channel is considered invasive.
 Placing a link in your current table’s private text channel for your project while you are in the middle of your playtest or giving playtesters an opportunity to sign up for your email list during your feedback session is not considered invasive.
+See the FAQ at the bottom of this page for more info.
 Use your best judgement, and, when in doubt, ask event staff.

 Attendees must follow instructions and directions given to them by a Protospiel Online staff member.
-Failure to do so may result in expulsion from the convention without a refund.
+Failure to do so may result in expulsion from the Discord server without a refund.

 Full details of our refund policy are available here: https://protospiel.online/refund-policy